timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

    docker exec -it vale-getting-started bash
    ```

-   That command means "open the `bash` command-line shell in the vale-getting-started container and stay in there until I close it."
+   That command means "open the `bash` command-line shell in the container named `vale-getting-started` and stay in there until I close it."
    The command prompt in my terminal changes to how the terminal looks in Ubuntu.
    Now I can run commands on the container's virtual computer and not on my physical computer.